-1 Select Workspace | Options.
+1 In RM Manage, select Workspace | Options.

 - 2 Click the Mandatory tab.

 - 3 In the RTM\HOME field, if currently incorrectly set, enter the location of Dimensions RM or browse to the Dimensions RM installation directory.

 - 4 Click Apply.

 Setting ORACLE\HOME